 Shri Jvalamukhi DeviI meditate in my heart on that beautiful jewel throne of bindu and nada, the circle of consciousness, in that cavity where a bright lightning-like colour competes with the effulgence of a pale red gem - Matrikabheda Tantra

-Her name means 'Fiery Mouth', and while this is a synonym for a volcano, her name refers to her main cult site where a natural flame has burnt from time immemorial.
-You can now find a Web site for this temple here, while the Devi image itself can be viewed here.
+Her name means 'Fiery Mouth', and while this is a synonym for a volcano, her name refers to her main cult site where natural flames have burnt from time immemorial.
+The Devi image herself can be viewed here.

 As Lalita represents the Waxing moon and Kali represents the Waning moon, this third goddess unites the two.
 Here, Kali represents moon, Lalita represents sun, but Jvalamukhi represents fire, and the primordial property of fire, which is to reduce all to ashes.
 Ashes are sacred to Shiva and to all sadhus.
 There is even an Upanishad which deals with the miraculous properties of ash -- the Brihad Jabala Upanishad.